eegg/school-policies-and-procedures/src/admissions.rst

 #.
 The guardian `makes first contact`_ with The Setting
 #.
 The client, and possibly others, `make a first visit`_ to The Setting together
 #.
 The client `returns a completed Enrolment Form`_
 #.
-The child `begins their first session`_
+The child receives a home visit (see transition from home policy) and `attends their first settling in session`_
 #.
-The Setting produces an Initial Assessment of the child after the child has attended for two days.
+The Setting produces an Initial Assessment of the child after the child has attended for two weeks.

 .. _makes first contact: `Making first contact`_
 .. _make a first visit: `The first visit`_